Training a Surrogate Model from WarpX Data

 def sanitize_dir_strings(*dir_strings):

-"""append '/' to a string for concatenation in building up file tree descriptions
+"""append '/' to a string for concatenation in building up file tree descriptions"""

 dir_strings = list(dir_strings)